open-contracting/standard/docs/getting_started/change_history.md

 #### Identifiers

-Each release needs to contain an ocid to identify the contracting process it relates to, and a release identifier unique in the scope of that contracting process.
-A release id can be built in several ways, and a publisher can use any generation strategy as long as the ids don’t clash within a contracting process.
+Each release needs to contain an [ocid](../schema/identifiers/#contracting-process-identifier-ocid) to identify the contracting process it relates to.
+An ocid is made by a prefix and an unique process identifier chosen by the publisher.

+A release also needs a release identifier, unique in the scope of the contracting process.
+A release id can be built in several ways.
+Publishers can use any generation strategy, as long as the ids don’t clash within the same process.

 The Easy releases section introduces two strategies that can be used in any scenario.

 #### Packaging

-When published, releases should be always wrapped in a release package to provide context to the data.
-The uri package field should contain an URI to an online copy of the same release.
-In a complete OCDS implementation, each release would be published at its own persistent URL, and kept online permanently.
+Releases should be always wrapped in a release package to provide context to the data.
+The `uri` package field should contain an URI to an online copy of the same release.
+In a full OCDS implementation, each release should be available at its own persistent URL.

 See the [Release Package schema](../schema/release_package/) for details.